vaib-dev/Courses/5-dbms/9-mongodb/4-crud-operations.md

 **Note**: _id field is always displayed while executing find() method, if you don't want this field, then you need to set it as 0.

-### Practical
+Now we will perform practical on our system.\

-**Description**: In the image we have first performed the simple find() command without any parameters and then we have used the KEY parameter as discussed above.
+ In the image we have first performed the simple find() command without any parameters and then we have used the KEY parameter as discussed above.

 <img src="https://user-images.githubusercontent.com/54719422/91700850-18ae8880-eb94-11ea-8f16-625d019dbeb5.png" height="" width="">